JimMcL/JUtils/README.md

 ### Downloading files

 The function `JDownload` is used to download a URL to a local file.
 The local file is tracked so that a second call to `JDownload` with the same URL will not download it again, but simply return the name of the previously downloaded file.
+However, it will be downloaded again if it has changed since the last download.

     library("JUtils")